suite22/current-weather/README.md

-# current-weather
+# Current Weather
-iOS app that display the current weather based on your location.
+An iOS app that displays the weather forecast based on your current location.